certusone/kb/source/testing.rst

 The source code for the deployment can be found here: `Testnet Github`_

-We have also prepared a video with setup instructions.
+We have also prepared a video with setup instructions which will also guide you through the features of the setup.

 Before watching you have to setup a Openshift Origin cluster using OpenShift's documentation or our README.